richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/Sources/iot/README.md

     iot_utils_getdeviceid - Get the device id
     Refer to iot_utils.h for the function definitions and documentation.

+    These functions are implemented in iot_utils.c.
-    iot_utils_aws.c, iot_utils_gcp.c and iot_utils_azure.c are provided for connectivity with AWS, GCP and Azure, respectively. iot_utils.c can be used for generic connectivity with other cloud services or local MQTT brokers.
+    iot_utils.c can be used for generic connectivity with other cloud services or local MQTT brokers. iot_utils_aws.c, iot_utils_gcp.c and iot_utils_azure.c are provided for connectivity with AWS, GCP and Azure, respectively.

 ### IoT configuration and certificates